 This stretches the area around the inner ear and can help open the constricted eustachian tube (more about this later) and allow the pressure to equalize on either side of the eardrum.

 You may hear your ears make a small popping sound as you swallow.
-This is the air escaping from and clearing the eustachian tube.
-Drinking plenty of fluids during all phases of flight not only helps prevent dehydration but will also keep the areas around your inner ears moving help keep your ears equalized during climb and descent.
+This is the air escaping from and clearing the Eustachian tube.
+Drinking plenty of fluids during all phases of flight not only helps prevent dehydration but will also keep the areas around your inner ears moving helping keep your ears equalized during climb and descent.

 Chewing also stretches the areas around your ears.
 Chewing gum or sucking on hard candies on both climb and descent is a great way and very popular among pilots.